 General riding white horse setting off to battle, taking emperor's commands and army crossing the Yellow River.

 明月黄河夜，寒沙似战场。Li Liufang (1575 — 1629)

-The moon is shining light on Yellow River, whose cold sands look like the ruthless battlefields.
+The moon is shining lights on Yellow River, whose cold sands look like ruthless battlefields.

 Emotions and Feelings